mooniker/float/README.md

 - Multi-user real-time Internet chatroom (just what the world needs!)
 - MongoDB on the backend saves chat history so a new user to the chat room can retrieve all recent messages and have some context for the current chat
-- "user is currently typing" messages alert users when they or others are currently typing
+- "[so-and-so] is currently typing" messages alert users when they or others are currently typing

 For planning and proposed functionality, see [the project's Trello board](https://trello.com/b/aNoDyWQk/float-messenger).